CONSIDER PHLEBAS, A No-Spoiler Review

 FEERSUM ENDJINN is a story, rated PG or PG-13…Regarding the PG-13 rating, there is a reference to a character in bed with two women…and a couple of other random references to sexual desire that might deem the book PG-13…however, those references reveal character and were not given much airtime overall.
 For the most part, the characters are not interested in, or engaging with sex.
 Violence is also not prominent in this story.

-The mystery lies in the future earth and in what form it is inhabited.
+The mystery lies in how a future earth exists and in what form it is inhabited.
 Four characters give the sense of what this reality might be.
 Seemingly, Earth is really messed up.
 People are living underground and there is a battle between AI and a computer program that gives human beings their existence.
 I didn’t fully understand this dynamic from the text, but read a few articles to help me grasp the full meaning.
 The story was imaginative and made me wonder about the world, but overall…I found it difficult to connect with any of the characters.
-Maybe Gadfium (on of the POV characters), but ever he/she only sometimes evoked my empathy.
+Maybe Gadfium (one of the POV characters), but even he/she only sometimes evoked my empathy.
 I call Gadfium he/she because of the story world that brings characters back from death, but sometimes in male or female or even animal form.

 A book that requires this much work to understand is not a joy for everyone.
 However, if you want to read the really nerdy people on Banks like Professor Joseph Heath you might begin to understand how groundbreaking was Banks’ vision of the future.